"Know Our Mother, Ancestors Are Smiling Today": Kamala Harris's Sister

-Ms Harris is the first Asian-American woman and the first Black woman to be selected as the vice-presidential nominee of a major political party in the US.
+Ms Harris is now the first Asian-American woman and the first Black woman to be selected as the vice-presidential nominee of a major party.

 "You can't know who Kamala Harris is without knowing who our mother was.
 Missing her terribly, but know she and the ancestors are smiling today. #BidenHarris2020," Maya Harris tweeted as the world scans through the credentials of the 55-year-old daughter of Indian and Jamaican immigrants.